-Fiscal 2015: The AIA emphasizes earnings and informed decision making with regard to the Company's operational and strategic goals.
-To integrate the goals of the AIA throughout the Company, the annual incentive program participation includes the top leaders of all of our business divisions.
+Fiscal 2016: The AIA emphasizes earnings and informed decision making with regard to the Company's operational and strategic goals.
+To integrate the goals of the AIA throughout the Company, the annual incentive program participation includes the top leaders of all of our domestic business divisions.
 We believe this is necessary in order to align managers throughout the organization with this incentive structure.
 The plan design requires the Company (excluding any amounts attributable to corporate) to have positive operating income in order for any Annual Incentive Awards to be paid out.
-If the performance hurdle is met, then the bonus pool for all 2015 Annual Incentive Awards is funded at the maximum bonus opportunity level.
+If the performance hurdle is met, then the bonus pool for all Annual Incentive Awards is funded at the maximum bonus opportunity level.

-If funded, the Compensation Committee will assess performance against the fiscal 2015 corporate scorecard weighted 100% on EBITDA, before taking into account operational and strategic goals.
+If funded, the Compensation Committee will assess performance against the fiscal 2016 corporate scorecard weighted 100% on EBITDA, before taking into account operational and strategic goals.
 The Company set the performance expectations based on the forecasted results of the operating divisions and the projected markets for building products.

 Target Award Levels: Based on competitive market practices for annual incentives, and our compensation strategy, we set a target award opportunity for each of our executives.
 This is the amount of incentive compensation the executive can earn when performance meets expected results, or "target."
-The table below reflects the payout percentage of a named executive's base salary at the threshold, target and maximum levels of performance.
+The table below reflects the payout percentage of a named executive's base salary at the threshold, target and maximum levels of performance for fiscal 2016.

-Potential AIA Payout Evpressed as a 0/ of Salary
+Potential AIA Payout Expressed as a % of Salary

-Expressed as a 70 of Salary

 Participant Threshold Target Maximum

-CEO 25.00% 100.00% 200.00%
+CEO 50.00% 100.00% 200.00%

-CFO 16.25% 65.00% 130.00%
+CFO 32.50% 65.00% 130.00%

-GC 15.00% 60.00% 120.00%
+GC 30.00% 60.00% 120.00%

+VP-IR and Treasurer 25.00% 50.00% 100.00%

-VPs 10.00% 40.00% 80.00%
+VP-Controller 20.00% 40.00% 80.00%

-Fiscal 2015 Results: For fiscal 2015, the performance hurdle of positive operating income (excluding corporate) was met, with the Company having earned operating income of \$53 million.
-Once the hurdle was met and the plan was funded, the Compensation Committee applied discretion to determine the incentive payouts.
-The primary metric for the AIA scorecard considered by the Compensation Committee was the EBITDA target of \$63 million.
-The Committee adjusted EBITDA results by factoring in the effect of foreign exchange rates, LIFO, stock based compensation and transaction related costs, excluding results of the an acquisition in June 2015, to arrive at a revised EBITDA target of \$61 million.
-The Company achieved adjusted EBITDA of \$60 million, or 92.8% of target, which resulted in an AIA achievement of 92.8% of target payment.
+Fiscal 2016 Results: For fiscal 2016, the performance hurdle of positive operating income (excluding corporate) was met, with the Company having earned operating income of \$45.5 million.
+Once the hurdle was met and the plan was funded, the Compensation Committee determined the incentive payouts.
+The primary metric for the AIA scorecard considered by the Compensation Committee was the EBITDA target of \$118.9 million.
+The Committee adjusted EBITDA results by factoring in the effect of foreign exchange rates, LIFO, stock based compensation, and transaction related costs, to arrive at a revised EBITDA target of \$117.1 million.
+The Company achieved adjusted EBITDA of \$110.5 million, or 94.4% of target, which resulted in an AIA achievement of 81.4% of target payment.
 The AIA achievement resulted in payments to participants as follows:

 Target % Achieved %

 Participant (as a % of salary) (as a % of salary)

-CEO 100.00% 92.80%
+CEO 100.00% 81.4%

-CFO 65.00% 60.30%
+CFO 65.00% 52.9%

-GC 60.00% 55.70%
+GC 60.00% 48.8%

+VP-IR and Treasurer 50.00% 40.7%

-VPs 40.00% 37.40%
+VP-Controller 40.00% 32.5%

-Fiscal 2016 Decisions: For fiscal 2016, the Compensation Committee decided to maintain the overall structure of the AIA.
+Fiscal 2017 Decisions: For fiscal 2017, the Compensation Committee decided to maintain the overall structure of the AIA.

-The fiscal 2016 scorecard will continue to be weighted 100% EBITDA.
+The fiscal 2017 scorecard will continue to be weighted 100% EBITDA.
 We believe that the use of a single financial measure helps focus the management team on operational excellence and profitability.
 The plan will continue to use positive operating income (excluding any amounts attributable to corporate) as the initial performance hurdle.